Salinporn/KMITL/README.md

 # KMITL
-my labs, homeworks, works, projects during my study at King Mongkut's Institute of Technology Ladkrabang KMITL
+my labs, homeworks, and works during my study in Software Engineering at King Mongkut's Institute of Technology Ladkrabang KMITL